We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Here’s what you should do instead:

 Always stand up when trying on sneakers.
-When you’re upright, there’s an even distribution of force down to your feet which actually causes your feet to be wider when you’re standing up compared to when you’re seated.
+When you’re upright, there’s an even distribution of force down to your feet, which actually causes your feet to be wider when you’re standing up compared to when you’re seated.

 So, when you’re trying on shoes, don’t rush the process.
 Walk around in the store and be sure that your sneakers are actually comfortable and have no signs of rubbing or chafing.

-Try on Sneakers at the Evening
+Try on Sneakers in the Evening

 Try to measure your feet and plan your sneaker shopping towards the end of the day, preferably in the evening.